 7 Tips for Breaking Nervous Habits in Children

 The phrase “break a habit” has some biological truth behind it.
 A child’s developing brain consists of miles of tangled electrical wires.
 As the child learns and grows, he makes connections between all these nerve wires that store patterns of association.
 Patterns of association are things that belong together based on the child’s experience, for example, feeling tense and relieving the tension through thumbsucking.
-Patterns that are repeated over and over again become nervous habits in children, and the child now performs these actions without even thinking about them.
-To break the habit, you have to put a roadblock in the nerve pathway where the habit is stored, breaking off the connection between the action and the circumstances that trigger it.
+Patterns that are repeated over and over again become nervous habits in children.
+Eventually, the child performs these actions without even thinking about them.
+To break the habit, you have to put a roadblock in the nerve pathway where the habit is stored.
+This will result in breaking off the connection between the action and the circumstances that trigger it.
 It’s important to break undesirable habits before they become mannerisms — part of a child’s personality — and lead to unflattering labels from other children like “Tommy Twitch.”

 1. Is the Habit a Problem?

 Does this habit even need breaking?
 Should you intervene or simply grin and bear it and let the child enjoy the habit?
 After all, if ignored, most nervous habits in children eventually self-destruct, and if you intervene you risk pushing the child from the frying pan into the fire.
 Nervous habits in children may be their own way of relaxing or retreating momentarily from pressures and expectations into their own world: a mini time-out, a chance to do his own thing.
 If you take away a harmless tension reliever, something less desirable may take its place.
 As a general guide, if the habit bothers the child (his thumb is getting infected or his teeth crooked) or the habit results in teasing from others or social isolation, it’s time to intervene.
 Here’s how: